|

 We were allowed to each check 1 bag and bring 1 on the bus to store overhead.
 There’s an additional fee to bring more than that.
 We did have a small additional bag with our lunch in it and had no problem brining that on the bus.

 You’re responsible for getting your luggage on and off the bus.
-Our 2 larger bags went in the luggage storage compartment, and our smaller carry-on items (along with our coats) fit in the overhead storage area above our seats.
+Our 2 larger bags went in the luggage storage compartment, and our smaller carry-on items (along with our coats) fit in the overhead storage area above our seats on most busses.
+Some had pretty small overhead storage and wouldn’t accommodate more than a small pack or bag.

 Comfort: